yAOwzers/tp/docs/DeveloperGuide.md

 Step 2. `execute()` is called, which then initialises a variable `taskList` of type TaskList.
 The method then calls `AppState#getTaskList`, which returns all exisiting tasks in the current tasklist.

 Step 3.
 The `execute()` method proceeds to parse the user's intended task index to be marked as done through `Integer.parseInt()`.
-Using this index, it initialises a varible `taskDone` of type task and calls `AppState#markAsDone(index)`.
+Using this index, it initialises a variable `taskDone` of type task and calls `AppState#markAsDone(index)`.

+Step 4. `Appstate#markAsDone(index)` calls the `isDone()` method in task, which changes the isDone variable in the specific task to be true.

-Step 4.
+Step 5.
 After `taskDone` is initialised, a `messages` of type CliMessages calls a method `printMarkDone(taskDone)` with the variable `taskDone` as the argument, which in turn prints a success message with the respective task to the user.

 ##### 4.2.2.2.
 Design Considerations